Vladimir Voronin: The Voronin family and corruption

 The leader of the Party of Communists of the Republic of Moldova started actively buying real estate abroad around 2002.
 Among the purchases are hotels, stores, mansions, villas and land plots in Austria for more than 200 million euros; a mansion in an elite district of Munich (Germany) for 7.5 million euros and a Falcon-900 airplane for 35 million euros.
 According to media reports, the plane was on standby to fly Voronin's family out in case of danger.
 A considerable amount of money was also allocated from the state budget for the president's flights: for eight years it amounted to approximately 27 million lei.
 It is known that in 2007–2008 the Ministry of Finance transferred an average of 5 million lei to the accounts of the airline “Nobil Air”, which transported Voronin and which is linked to the Moldovan oligarch Plahotniuc.
 Vladimir Voronin is known for his collection of cars.
 Timpul journalists write about an entire garage of luxury and retro cars in the basement of the new PCRM office on the capital's Armenească Street.
 Voronin's collection is estimated at more than 10 million lei in Moldova alone.
 There are also statements about cars in Germany.
 And also that the Voronin family has a mansion between French Strasbourg and German Baden-Baden.
 The PCRM chairman's son, Oleg Voronin, owns a Maybach worth 500 thousand euros, two Mercedes-600s worth 120 thousand euros each, Mercedes and Hummer jeeps worth 100 thousand dollars each.

-In 2019, Vladimir Voronin's family was again in the epicenter of scandal.
+In 2019, Vladimir Voronin's family was again in the epicentre of scandal.
 The National Bank of Moldova caught Oleg Voronin's group shareholders in collusion and obliged them to sell their shares.
 According to the NBM, a group of Fincombank's shareholders consensually bought a significant share of the bank's shares – 36.15% without prior authorization of the National Bank.
 Thus, the shareholders violated the law “On banks' activity” and, according to the NBM decision, had to sell their shares.
 The largest shareholder was Oleg, who together with his family members, including the wife of ex-president Vladimir Voronin, owned 23.54% of shares.
 According to the National Bank, the company Avicomagro acted in collusion with Voronin's family.
 Oleg Voronin lost his shares in Fincombank.
 The National Commission for Financial Market has decided to exclude from the State Register of Securities 475478 common registered shares of Fincombank, most of which belonged to Oleg Voronin's family.